tk3369/SASLib.jl/README.md

 ## Why another package?

 At first, I was just going to use ReadStat.
-However, ReadStat does not support reading files with compressed binary data.
-I could have chosen to contribute to that project instead but I would rather learn and code in Julia  ;-)  The implementation in Pandas is fairly straightforward, making it a relatively easy porting project.
+However, ReadStat does not support reading files with RDC-compressed binary data.
+I could have chosen to contribute to that project but I would rather learn and code in Julia instead ;-)  The implementation in Pandas is fairly straightforward, making it a relatively easy porting project.

 ## Porting Notes